 How soon after the end of the year are tax reports available?

-Can you provide an annual statement for each plan beneficiary (with the exception of gift annuities) which lists the year-end plan assets at cost and market; a summary of activity in the plan during the year; the plan’s balance sheet at year-end?
+Can you provide an annual statement for each plan beneficiary (with the exception of gift annuities) which lists the year-end plan assets at cost and market, a summary of activity in the plan during the year, and the plan’s balance sheet at year-end?

 Will you provide quarterly statements to trust beneficiaries?
 If yes, is there an additional cost for this service?